lixuliu/UnpaywallPDFDownloader/README.md

 A Python script that automates the process of downloading open-access research articles in PDF format using DOIs (Digital Object Identifiers) retrieved from a CSV file.
 The script utilizes the Unpaywall API to check the availability of open-access versions of the articles and downloads them to a specified directory.

-## Web Interface
+## Web Application

 **🌐 Try the online version:** [OpenAccess PDF Downloader](https://www.openaccesspdfdownloader.verdemetrix.com)

-For a user-friendly web interface that doesn't require Python installation, visit the online version of this tool.
+For a user-friendly web application that doesn't require Python installation, visit the online version of this tool.
 Simply upload your CSV file with DOIs and download the PDFs directly from your browser.

 ## Support This Project

+This project is available both as a **web application** at [openaccesspdfdownloader.verdemetrix.com](https://www.openaccesspdfdownloader.verdemetrix.com) and as open-source code for local use.
 If you find this tool useful for your research or work, please consider supporting its continued development and maintenance:

 [![Sponsor](https://img.shields.io/badge/Sponsor-GitHub%20Sponsors-ff69b4?logo=github)](https://github.com/sponsors/lixuliu) [![Ko-fi](https://img.shields.io/badge/Ko--fi-Buy%20me%20a%20coffee-ff5f5f?logo=ko-fi)](https://ko-fi.com/lixuliu)

-Your support helps:
+Your donations help support:

+- 🌐 **Web application maintenance** - Server costs, updates, and reliability
+- 💻 **Local app interface development** - New features and improvements for the desktop version
-- 🔧 Maintain and improve the codebase
+- 🔧 Ongoing development and bug fixes for both platforms
-- 🐛 Fix bugs and add new features
 - 📚 Keep documentation up-to-date
-- 🌐 Maintain the web interface
 - ⚡ Ensure compatibility with latest APIs

 Even small contributions make a big difference in keeping this project alive and useful for the research community!